lcauser/TeNe.jl/docs/src/mps.md

 ### Initiating an MPO
 Like the MPS, an MPO can be initiated randomly or as a product operator.
+It can also be initiated from some StateOperator.
 ```@docs
 randommpo
 productmpo
+MPO(::GStateTensor{2})
 ```

 ### Construct an MPO from an operator list